Generic norms and metrics on countable abelian groups: Introduction

 \section{Introduction}

-For an unbounded countable abelian group $G$, J. Melleray and T. Tsankov prove in \cite{MeTs} that the set of all invariant metrics on $G$ with which it is extremely amenable is comeager in the Polish space of all invariant metrics on $G$.
+For an unbounded countable abelian group $G$, J. Melleray and T. Tsankov prove in \cite{MeTs} that the set of all invariant metrics on $G$ which make $G$ extremely amenable is comeager in the Polish space of all invariant metrics on $G$.
 That result motivated the work presented in this paper.
 We focus on two main themes: